merlos/merlos.github.io/code/ml5-puppeteer/README.md

 node index.js
 ```

-When "Done!" is displayed on the screen you'll have the model trained
+When "DONE!" is displayed on the screen you'll have the model trained and
-you´ll get two files model.json and
+you´ll get two files in the `model.json` and `model.weights.bin``

+Refer to ml5 documentation on how to load the new model